udaysh134/fluix/docs/dev-reports.md

 - Standardized UI formatting across `accessBots()` and all CRUD panels in `data.c`, ensuring consistent headers, colors, and prompt styles aligned with project guidelines.
 - Verified system functionality through comprehensive tests; all test results and bot data are successfully persisting in `src/db`.
 - Removed legacy test files associated with Uday and Yazdaan to maintain repository cleanliness.
+- Redefined the structure of UI elements and alignments in `bot-editor.html` and `bot-editor.css` to match the design from mockup 6 from `assets/designs/`.
+- Refactored CSS Grid to implement a 3-column layout (Left: Search/QnA/FAB, Center: Vertical Tools, Right: Bot Panel).
+- Updated positioning of FAB and "Ask anything" button for precise visual alignment.
+- Refreshed tool icons and added bot icon placeholder to clear up the UI.
+- Relocated `MCKP_6 - Fluix_Flowchart.png` to `src/frontend/assets` and corrected the link in `index.html`.

 ## 🗞️ <font color="#e36c09">Dec 23, 2025 - Tuesday</font>